ahmadnazir/ahmadnazir.github.io/blog/posts/2016-11-03-load-shell-faster.md

 ## Culprit

-After timing some of the suspects in my `.zshrc` file, I found out that loading `autojump.sh` and calling `compinit` was delaying the initial boot time by about .2 secs.
+After timing some of the suspects in my `.zshrc` file, I found out that loading `autojump` and calling `compinit` was delaying the initial boot time by about .2 secs.

 Here are the calls in the `.zshrc` file that take the most time: